flyve-mdm/blackberry-inventory-agent/README.md

 ## Contribute

-Want to file a bug, contribute some code, or improve documentation?
+Want to file a bug, contribute some code, translate, or improve documentation?
 Excellent!
-Read up on our guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues in the [Issues Dashboard](https://github.com/flyve-mdm/flyve-mdm-blackberry-inventory-agent/issues).
+Read up on our guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues in the [Issues Dashboard](https://github.com/flyve-mdm/blackberry-inventory-agent/issues).

 ## Contact

 For notices about major changes and general discussion of Flyve MDM development, subscribe to the [/r/FlyveMDM](http://www.reddit.com/r/FlyveMDM) subreddit.
-You can also chat with us via IRC in [#flyve-mdm on freenode](http://webchat.freenode.net/?channels=flyve-mdm]).
+You can also chat with us via IRC in [#flyve-mdm on freenode](http://webchat.freenode.net/?channels=flyve-mdm).
 Ping me @rafaelje in the IRC chatroom if you get stuck.

 ## Copying

 * **Name**: [Flyve MDM](https://flyve-mdm.com/) is a registered trademark of [Teclib'](http://www.teclib-edition.com/en/).
 * **Code**: you can redistribute it and/or modify it under the terms of the GNU General Public License ([GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)).
 * **Documentation**: released under Attribution 4.0 International ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).